ThomasTheSpaceFox/Floored-Square-Simple-Synth/README.md

 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+Below is a list of contributors who have helped with FSSS: